psychemedia/sin-eater-resources/src/wip/_misc.md

 by Thoms, William John, 1803-1885 1846

 https://archive.org/details/gammergurtonsfam00thomiala
-Gammer Gurton's famous histories : of Sir Guy of Warwick, Sir Bevis of Hampton, Tom Hickathrift, Friar Bacon, Robin Hood, and the King and the cobbler by Thoms, William John, 1803-1885; Franklin, John, fl.
+Gammer Gurton's famous histories: of Sir Guy of Warwick, Sir Bevis of Hampton, Tom Hickathrift, Friar Bacon, Robin Hood, and the King and the cobbler by Thoms, William John, 1803-1885; Franklin, John, fl.
 1800-1861 1846